 - Provides extra security to your documents and keeps unauthorized persons away from your record.

 - Only those who have the password can make the change in your documents.

 - No one can steal your content present in a read-only PDF.

 Disadvantages of Making PDF Read Only

 - In large companies, the documents pass through the hierarchy of people.
 If anyone left without having the permission password, they wouldn't be able to make the changes or print the document.

 - Read-only PDFs only work perfectly on Windows and Mac.
 If someone has a different operating system, it'll cause problems.

 - Forgotten passwords can lead to the permanently losing of your files.

 Read-only PDFs increase security and keep unwanted people away from your documents.
-That's why you should always keep your records in read-only PDF versions.
 You already knew how to make PDF read-only in different ways.
 It's up to which way you want to go.
 For us, UPDF is the best option to start with.
-It's free compared to the expensive Adobe Acrobat and Foxit Reader and has advanced features.
-And it has a more beautiful user interface and easy-to-use experience.
+It's cheaper compared to the expensive Adobe Acrobat and has advanced features.
+Compares to online tools, UPDF is more safe and more stable.
+And it has a more beautiful user interface and an easy-to-use experience.